I-Dont-Remember/site/content/blog/venmo-wrapped.md

 * Who paid the slowest/fastest? *_(I don't believe this is possible with existing CSV data provided by Venmo)_
 * < Your great idea here >...

-## Share your Venmo Wrapped
+## Make your own Venmo Wrapped

-Share what you come up with me on Twitter or email, would love to see this be a collaborative effort :D
+Feel free to borrow the [Google Sheets Template](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing) I used, and let me know what you come up with me on [Twitter @maybekq]() or [email](mailto:)!
+I'd love to see what the data wizards of the world come up with.